turnerbenjamin/pl-400-revision-notes/4_build_power_platform_solutions_10-15/2_implement_application_lifecycle_management.md

 ## Solutions

 Solutions are an important component of ALM in the PowerPlatform.
-They enable us to packaged components such as apps and tables.
+They enable us to package components such as apps and tables.
 Solutions can then be transported between environments.

 A solution will not contain business data.
 It will contain: